mjeammet/mjeammet/README.md

 <h1 align="center">👋 Hi, I'm Marie</h1>

-I'm a (\*cought\* student) web developer from France !
+I'm a junior web developer from France !

 **About me**

-- 🌱 I’m currently learning python, django and the ropes of full-stack development.
-Loving it !
+- 🌱 Finished my dev course on Python, Django and the ropes of back-end development.
+Loved it !
+Now onto serious business !

-- 💼 Looking for work on small websites / apps / APIs.
-I'm new to this but I'm also a fast learner 💡 Sectors of interest include gaming, politics and sciences !
+- 💼 Looking for work on websites / apps / APIs.
+I'm new to this but I'm a fast learner 💡 Sectors of interest include gaming, politics, energy and sciences !

 - 🎲 I'm crazy about roleplaying games !
 Yes, D&D, exactly !
 It's an amazingly creative hobby, and I'm looking forward to building apps for our community ♥️

-- 📫 You can reach me at <my_first_name>.jeammet@protonmail.com
+- 📫 You can reach me at ${my_first_name}.jeammet@protonmail.com

 <a href="https://github.com/anuraghazra/github-readme-stats">